canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 ### The curse

 The curse symbol that appears over the Witch's heart beats in time with the music.
 Actually lining this up was a bit fiddly because the music does some pretty creative things with tempo and my musical knowledge is pretty limited.
 I calculated roughly the right places to put each heartbeat, and then moved them around a bit to line up with noticeable musical ideas.
-I'm not sure I did it exactly right but it works well enough.

 Every time the heart beats it shrinks down for one frame of anticipation before popping big and settling back.